substantiv

 verb

-ascertain or determine by measuring, computing or take a reading from a dial"take a pulse"
+ascertain or determine by measuring, computing or take a reading from a dial

 "A reading was taken of the earth''s tremors"